Blockchain based Resource Governance for Decentralized Web Environments: Evaluation

 The \Compo{Intel SGX trusted execution environment} provides a separate ecosystem for the execution of a \Compo{trusted application} that manages resource utilization.
 It has already shown its effectiveness in terms of preventing the injection of malicious code coming from the operating system of the client's machine~\citep{DBLP:conf/trustcom/SabtAB15}, which could jeopardize the integrity of the stored resources and the local representation of usage policies.
 Moreover, we also leverage the security guarantees offered by this technology to establish a protected environment in which the enforcement of the usage policies is ensured, inside the consumer's node.

-The monitoring process, thanks to which nodes get evidence with respect to the utilization of their resources, involves the interaction between the \Compo{Ethereum blockchain} and consumer nodes.
+The monitoring process, thanks to which nodes get evidence of the utilization of their resources, involves the interaction between the \Compo{EVM blockchain} and consumer nodes.
 The procedure involves the exchange of confidential information, the integrity of which must be secured.
 Interactions between the involved components are managed via blockchain oracles that are capable of ensuring the legitimacy operations~\citep{trustworthyOracles}.
-By definition, oracles establish secure communication protocols that enable on-chain and off-chain computations to safely send and receive data.
+By definition, oracles establish secure communication protocols that enable on-chain and off-chain computations to send and receive data safely.

+\begin{newt} Security and verification of data consumption are enforced by the ensemble of smart contracts, trusted execution environments, and remote attestations.
+Through the latter, data providers are able to remotely verify the integrity of a node's data consumption component and thwart attempts to instantiate malicious consumer nodes in the decentralized environment.
+Nevertheless, data provision of inappropriate information through published data is a practice that requires automated ex-post checking and whistleblowing~\citep{Kirrane.DiCiccio/AIChain2020:BlockConfess}. \end{newt}

+\begin{newt} We remark that ReGov cannot supervise users' actions outside the digital context of the decentralized environment.
+For example, it is unable to prevent users from taking a picture of a protected image resource using a separate camera, or copying reserved information displayed on the screen.
+The framework is intended to operate at the digital level.
+Therefore, ReGov monitors and controls data access, processing, and distribution, ensuring that it is utilized in compliance with the associated policy.
+Our motivating scenario resorts to a list of approved applications that guarantee fair data elaboration and facilitate misconduct uncovering.
+Considering the running example, applications like ``Socialgram'' put in place procedures that counteract OS screen recording actions.
+In addition, unfair activities that break the enforcement mechanism can be detected by the presented monitoring routines, enabling data owners to indict malicious users. \end{newt}